|

 lamellate, tipped by a finger-like process and contained within a

 sheath.
 Scyllaeids are hydroid feeders.
-They can "swim" by flapping
+They can "swim" by flexing

 from side to side.
-There are at least two species recorded
+There are at least three species recorded

 from Hawaii